UBC-FRESH/nemora/candidate-import-from-ForestFit-features.md

 # Candidate Features Inspired by ForestFit

-This working note records ForestFit capabilities that look directly applicable to `dbhdistfit`.
+This working note records ForestFit capabilities that look directly applicable to `nemora`.
-For each item we outline what the feature does in ForestFit, how it could map into the current Python architecture, and why importing (or re-implementing) the idea would strengthen `dbhdistfit`.
+For each item we outline what the feature does in ForestFit, how it could map into the current Python architecture, and why importing (or re-implementing) the idea would strengthen `nemora`.
 The goal is to credit the original work while planning concrete ports into our workflow-driven toolkit.

 ## Finite mixtures for grouped and ungrouped tallies